learn-co-curriculum/ruby-arguments-readme/README.md

 `#greeting`.
 It expects this because the method definition includes a parameter.

 In Ruby, all arguments are required when you invoke the method.
-You can't define a method to accept an parameter and call the method without an argument.
+You can't define a method to accept a parameter and call the method without an argument.
 Additionally, a method defined to accept one parameter will raise an error if called with more than one argument.